mphuxd/ux-handbook/docs/04-exercises/01-overview.md

 ### Develop

 Great design requires generating lots of ideas, and then picking out the best ones.
 Find several different approaches to the design exercise and talk through each one.
-Don’t just sketch screens, write out a list of menu items, or things you’d want to test, etc. While you do this, stay organized.
-If you get stuck, brainstorm your way out.
-Break the problem down until it feels manageable.
+If you get stuck, brainstorm your way out by breaking the problem down until it feels manageable.
 If you feel yourself being indecisive, just pick a direction to explore.

 - Important UI & screens
 - Potential solutions
 - Interactions
 - Feedback

 Remember that you’re not trying to actually come up with the best solution ever.
 In fact, some interviewers prefer if you come up with several creative solutions.
 You’re showing how you think, work, and overcome challenges.

 Design is an iterative process.
-Don’t be afraid to scrap an unworkable idea in the middle of the challenge.
-You might be sketching a flow and realize the design isn’t solving the problem, or ignores a constraint, or whatever.
-Just say “Huh, I don’t think this will work because XYZ.
-Let’s go back to this step.
-Maybe if we…” and then continue on that track.

-This shows that you’re comfortable throwing away ideas, you can recognize when you’re off track, and it’s another opportunity to brainstorm a solution.
+If you find that your current design isn’t solving the problem, or ignores a constraint, or whatever, explain your reasoning for why it fails and go back to a previous step and continue from there.
+This demonstrates you're comfortable throwing away ideas and you can recognize when you’re off track.
 Go back to your outline and adjust the flow.

 ### Deliver